krabhi977/Calculator/README.md

-# journey2trek
+# calculator
-Just a static web page using HTML and CSS
+It is simple calculator using HTML, CSS and Javascript.